nuuuwan/lk_parliament_docs/tests/data/en.md

     3. Where any situation specified in subsection (2) arises or is likely to arise that requires expenditure in excess of the primary expenditure ceiling   specified in the medium-term fiscal framework, the Minister of Finance shall request by way of resolution, the approval of Parliament for the deviation from the primary expenditure ceiling and supplementary appropriations in excess of the primary expenditure ceiling   specified in the medium-term fiscal framework.

     4. The request referred to in subsection (3) shall be accompanied by, at a minimum –
-        - ( a ) a statement explaining the circumstances in consequence of which the need for such deviation arose, including supporting data, and how those circumstances justify the deviation;
+        a. a statement explaining the circumstances in consequence of which the need for such deviation arose, including supporting data, and how those circumstances justify the deviation;

-        - ( b ) a recovery plan that shall contain information and targeted actions to be taken to manage the circumstances specified in subsection (2) including additional spending, and actions to be taken by the Minister of Finance to return to compliance with the primary expenditure ceiling, and the timeframe for such return to compliance;
+        b. a recovery plan that shall contain information and targeted actions to be taken to manage the circumstances specified in subsection (2) including additional spending, and actions to be taken by the Minister of Finance to return to compliance with the primary expenditure ceiling, and the timeframe for such return to compliance;

-        - ( c ) a supplementary estimate proposal in line with section 26; and
+        c. a supplementary estimate proposal in line with section 26; and

-        - ( d ) an updated medium-term fiscal framework.
+        d. an updated medium-term fiscal framework.

     5. The documents specified in subsection (4) shall be published on the official website of the Ministry of the Minister of Finance.